-Step 3 To enable the MARS appliance to discover the security appliance settings through FTP access, make sure that you have added the MARS appliance configuration file to an FTP server.
+Step 3 To enable the MARS appliance to discover the ASA settings through FTP access, make sure that you have added the MARS appliance configuration file to an FTP server.

-Note If you choose the FTP access type, the MARS appliance cannot discover the non-admin context settings.
-Therefore, we do not recommend this access type.
+If you choose the FTP access type, the MARS appliance cannot discover the non-admin context settings.
+Therefore, we do not recommend using this access type.

-Step 4 To enable MARS to act as a target logging host, configure the security appliance to publish system log messages to MARS by entering the following commands:
+Step 4 To enable MARS to act as a target logging host, configure the ASA to publish syslog messages to MARS by entering the following commands:

-hostname# logging host interface name mars_ip
+hostname(config)# logging host interface name mars_ip